safe-global/safe-docs/docs/sdks_03_safe_apps.md

 ### Get your Safe App listed in the Safe Multisig

 To organically reach Safe Multisig users, you want to have your Safe App directly listed, of course.
-In order for Gnosis to list your app, the Safe App needs to fulfill the following criteria:
+For Gnosis to list your app, the Safe App needs to fulfill the following criteria:
 The Safe App manifest includes all the required information

 #### 1) Your Safe App must include a manifest.json file that contains the following data: (Example for [this app](https://ipfs.io/ipfs/QmTgnb1J9FDR9gimptzvaEiNa25s92iQy37GyqYfwZw8Aj/))